Wilhelm Fuchs

-Wilhelm Fuchs (1 September 1898 – 24 January 1947) was a German Nazi Party member and an SS-Oberführer and Oberst of police.
+Wilhelm Fuchs (1 September 1898 – 24 January 1947) was a German SS-Oberführer and Oberst of police in Nazi Germany.
 During the Second World War, he led the Einsatzgruppe Serbia and was the commander of the Sicherheitspolizei (Security Police) and the SD (BdS) in occupied Serbia.
 He was also the commander of Einsatzkommando 3 and Einsatzgruppe A, as well as the BdS of the Reichskommissariat Ostland in the occupied Soviet Union.
 After the end of the war, he was implicated in the deaths of tens of thousands, and he was tried, convicted of war crimes and hanged in Yugoslavia.

 Early life and peacetime SS career

 Fuchs was born in Mannheim and, after earning his Abitur, he entered the Imperial German Army and fought in the First World War, earning the Iron Cross, 2nd class.
 He then studied agricultural science at the University of Leipzig and received a doctorate in 1929.

 On 1 April 1932, Fuchs joined the Nazi Party (membership number 1,038,061) and, on 1 December 1932, the Schutzstaffel (SS) (membership number 62,760).
 After the Nazi seizure of power, Fuchs became an adjutant to Reichsbauernführer (Reich Farmers Leader) Walther Darré from April 1933 and was commissioned an SS-Untersturmführer on 11 July 1933.
 He was assigned to the SS Race and Settlement Main Office, then headed by Darré.
 He was rapidly promoted, rising three ranks to SS-Sturmbannführer by May 1934.
 In 1936, he transferred to the SD Main Office, under Reinhard Heydrich.
 From October 1937, he was assigned to the SS-Oberabschnitt (main section) in Dresden.
 His next assignment was as the Inspekteur der Sicherheitspolizei und des SD (IdS) in Braunschweig, and he was promoted to SS-Standartenführer on 20 April 1938.